utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-get-form-elements-form.md

 </form>
 ```

-Now if we want to get the form element the `#myInput` belongs to we can do this:
+Now, if we want to get the form element the `#myInput` belongs to, we can do this:

 ```js
 const input = document.getElementById('myInput');